CloudGlance - Document Intelligence Platform

 Establishes context and orientation.
 It contains the action title and a close control, ensuring users always understand what they are doing and how to exit safely.

-Action Bar (Row-Based)
+Action Bar (Row-Based, Optional)

 The action bar functions as a flexible control layer inside the modal.
 It is composed of individual rows that appear only when required, such as descriptions, step indicators, search inputs, or filters.
+Different actions surface different rows, but the structure remains unchanged.

 Content Area

-The content area communicates the core purpose of the action - configuring, reviewing, editing, or confirming - without handling layout logic itself.
+The content area communicates the core purpose of the action: configuring, reviewing, editing, or confirming, without handling layout logic itself.

 Modal Footer